LucasGabrielfl0/Routh-Hurwitz/README.md

 However, unlike the previous case, here,  your system is always unstable.

 ### 4. Entire LAST row is filled with zeros
-This is a extra special case, and it means that you have a pole on the origin of the system, making it marginally stable.
+This is an extra special case, and it means that you have a pole on the origin of the system, making it marginally stable.